medecins-du-monde/monitool/README.md

 - A REST API, made with NodeJS
 - A single page application, made with Angular 1

+A demo version can be seen at http://monitool-training.medecinsdumonde.net

 ## Dependencies

 External dependencies that should be pre-installed are: